dwavesystems/dwave-cloud-client/docs/intro.rst

 compromising the quality of interactions and workflow.

 The D-Wave Cloud Client :class:`~dwave.cloud.solver.Solver` class enables low-level control of problem submission.
-It is used, for example, by the :std:doc:`dwave-system <system:index>` :class:`~dwave.system.samplers.DWaveSampler`, which enables quick incorporation of the D-Wave system as a sampler in your code.
+It is used, for example, by the :std:doc:`dwave-system <oceandocs:docs_system/sdk_index>` :class:`~dwave.system.samplers.DWaveSampler`, which enables quick incorporation of the D-Wave system as a sampler in your code.